batiste/sprite.js/README.rst

 Ticker object
 ==============

-Keeping track of time in javascript is tricky, setInterval and setTimeout are not accurate enough.
-Sprite.js provides a Ticker object to deal with those issues.
+Keeping track of time in javascript is tricky.
+Sprite.js provides a Ticker object to deal with this issue.

 A ticker is an object that keeps track of time properly, so it's straight forward to render the changes in the scene.
 The ticker gives accurate ticks.